 - (1) General.
 When necessary or proper a judge may recuse or disqualify himself or herself from a particular case by written entry and shall notify the Common Pleas Assignment Commissioner of such recusal.
-Following recusal or disqualification, the case shall be Administrative Judge shall randomly reassigned by lot the ease to the remaining judges of the division pursuant to Sup R. 36.016 (C). - (2) Request for Visiting Judge.
+Following recusal or disqualification, the case shall be reassigned by lotto the remaining judges of the division pursuant to Sup R. 36.016 (C). - (2) Request for Visiting Judge.
 In any case in which the Administrative Judge reasonably believes based on all circumstances that no judge of the Court should hear the case, the Administrative Judge may request a visiting judge be assigned.